raganwald/raganwald.github.com/_posts/2015-06-04-classes-are-expressions.md

 [^infer]: JavaScript engines will "infer" that the otherwise anonymous function expression should be named `Person` because it is immediately assigned to a variable of that name.
 There are ways to create a truly anonymous constructor function or "class" and bind it to a name, but that isn't relevant here.

 That's a very powerful thing.
 Not all OOP languages do things that way, some have classes, but they aren't values.
-Some have classes with names, but the names like in a special space that is separate from the variables we bind.
+Some have classes with names, but the names live in a special space that is separate from the variables we bind.
 But having classes be "just a function" and having prototypes be "just an object" means they are "just values."
 And that lets us do anything with a class or a prototype we could do with any other value.

 Like what?
 I'm glad you asked.
 First, let's review the ECMAScript 2015 `Symbol`: